 New Year’s Eve Bash at Skate Galaxy (5800 NW 36th St) features skating, party favors, door prizes and a sparkling grape juice toast & balloon drop at midnight.
 All ages welcome. $25.
 7pm-1am.

 FREE Fishing Day at OKC Lakes & Ponds (various locations).
 No city permit required, however, a State license is for anyone 16 and older.

 Eagle Watch at Arcadia Lake (9000 E 2nd, Edmond) features an information display at the park office and majestic eagles in their natural habitat. $3 per vehicle.
 8 a.m. – 4 p.m.

 Museum exhibitions on display in the metro

-FREE Bright Golden Haze at Oklahoma Contemporary Arts Center (11 NW 11th St) explores the ways in which artists use light to create place, both geographic and conceptual.
+FREE Abstract Remix at Oklahoma Contemporary Arts Center (11 NW 11th St) features an exhibition of the work of homegrown abstract expressionists who use the large-scale format of muralism as a medium for their giant concepts.
 Wednesday-Monday, 11 a.m.-6 p.m.; Thursday, until 9 p.m.

 Through Jan.
 30

 For America: Paintings from the National Academy of Design at Oklahoma City Museum of Art (415 Couch Dr) provides a unique history of American art as told by many of the best-known American artists.
 By presenting artists’ portraits together with their representative works, “For America” offers an opportunity to see how the artists viewed both themselves and their country.
 Adults, $12; kids (17 & under), free.
 Wednesday-Thursday, 11 a.m. – 5 p.m; Friday, 11 a.m. – 8 p.m.; Saturday, 10 a.m. – 5 p.m.; Sunday, noon – 5 p.m.